 Are you ready to make a single change that can open your kitchen space up in exponential ways?
 Then think about getting rid of those kitchen soffits.

 If these bulky additions are not your favorite aesthetic, we can determine whether or not the soffits can be eliminated altogether.
-We'll work with you to decide which design ideas are most appealing to you if you get the green light on removing soffits and if you don't.
+We'll work with you to decide which options for kitchen cabinet remodeling will suit your Lehigh Valley residence best if you get the green light on removing soffits and if you don't.

 Can you remove kitchen soffits?

 Some soffits are structurally necessary, so only a professional can determine whether or not they can be modified or removed safely.

 However, many times any wiring, pipes, and/or ductwork that resides behind a soffit can be moved to an internal wall structure — just keep in mind that the extra materials and labor required to do this will add to the overall remodeling budget.